 NMFS has established a vetting process to review the completeness and accuracy of information in Council nominees' and members' financial disclosure forms.
-The procedures outlined in Sections 3.1 and 3.2 serve to document the vetting process and ensure consistency in the process for each NMFS Region and Council.
+The procedures outlined in the Recusal Determinations and Regional Recusal Determination Procedure Handbooks sections serve to document the vetting process and ensure consistency in the process for each NMFS Region and Council.